 We now have three different operational sites - the High School campus, the Independent Study suites, and the Country School.
 Gold Rush Charter School continues to grow as more and more families come to see the benefits of this unique program and appreciate the attention and care given to each individual learner.
 Gold Rush Charter School continues to push forward in areas of integrated technology, new learning methods, and creative, hands-on education.

-The mission of Gold Rush Charter School is to provide a safe, nurturing environment of a free, public, student-centered education where K-12 students feel emotionally and academically connected in a standards-based education in home school, independent study, or optional class settings in Tuolumne and adjacent counties.
+The mission of Gold Rush Charter School is to provide a safe, nurturing environment of a public, student-centered education where K-12 students feel emotionally and academically connected in a tuition-free, standards-based education in homeschool, independent study, or optional class settings in Tuolumne and adjacent counties.